vespCV/hornet3000/manuals/buildingAsianHornetDetector.md

 ## Prepare Raspberry Pi4

 ### 1. Connect camera to the Raspberry Pi and install it
 For Arducam, refer to the manual [here](https://docs.arducam.com/Raspberry-Pi-Camera/Pivariety-Camera/Quick-Start-Guide/).
+For the Raspberry Camera Module 3 please find the documentation [here].

 ### 2. Install operating system on micro SD